psy-farrell/computational-modelling/docs/errata/index.md

 ### 4. Maximum Likelihood Parameter Estimation

 p.
-83: The caption to Figure 4.5 is incorrect: the top panel of Figure 4.5 plots the probability density p(t|m).
+83: The caption to Figure 4.5 is incorrect: the top panel of Figure 4.5 plots the probability density p(t+m).
 [Thanks to Daniel Kraußer]

 p.
 95: The first line should refer to parameters *m* and *a* of the Wald model (not parameters *m* amd *s*).
 [Thanks to Daniel Kraußer]